YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For most patients, I prefer to judge the mature result around 12 months, and sometimes later for crown work or slower growers.
 Early growth photos may create excitement, but they should not be used to promise a final outcome.

 Third, look at the donor area.
-This is where many patients become disappointed after the excitement of the new hairline fades.
-They realize that every graft used in the front, mid scalp, or crown was taken from a limited supply.
+Here, many patients become disappointed after the excitement of the new hairline fades.
+They realize that every graft used in the front, mid-scalp, or crown was taken from a limited supply.

 If a clinic shows the recipient area but avoids healed donor photos, be careful.
-I would rather see an honest donor photo than a perfect hairline photo with the back of the scalp hidden.
+A useful donor photo can tell you more than a perfect hairline photo with the back of the scalp hidden.

-Donor management is one of the most important parts of surgical planning.
-I have written separately about the donor area because patients often understand its importance only after surgery, when short hairstyles, fades, or future repair options become affected.
+Donor management is a central part of surgical planning.
+Patients often understand its importance only after surgery, when short hairstyles, fades, or future repair options become affected.
+Keep that in mind with donor area.

-Fourth, ask whether the result matches the patient’s starting point.
-A dense hairline on a patient with mild recession is not the same as a dense hairline on a patient with advanced hair loss and limited donor capacity.
+The result also has to match the patient’s starting point.
+A dense hairline on a patient with mild recession is not the same challenge as a dense hairline on a patient with advanced hair loss and limited donor capacity.
+Context is what makes a photo useful or misleading.

 Numbers can also mislead.
 A clinic may advertise 4,000 or 5,000 grafts as if more always means better.
 In reality, too many grafts in the wrong patient can create donor thinning, poor survival, unnatural proportions, or limited options for future loss.